Branding & Design

 At Custom Logo Things, I’ve seen plenty of beautiful product packaging succeed because the brand treated sustainability as part of package branding, not as a late-stage add-on.
-The best projects I’ve handled in Shenzhen and on Midwest corrugate floors shared one trait: they respected the product, the customer, and the factory process at the same time.
+The best projects I’ve handled in Shenzhen, Dhaka, and on Midwest corrugate floors shared one trait: they respected the product, the customer, and the factory process at the same time.
 That is the heart of any practical guide to eco friendly brand packaging.

 And honestly, that’s where a lot of teams get tripped up.
 They start with a material trend, then try to force the rest of the packaging system to fit around it.
 It usually ends up kinda backwards.